fish546-2018/Cribari-eDNA/README.md

 "Derep" contains two dereplicated sequence files from one .
 One is the original output of the dereplicating.
 The second is the same file with all spaces removed.
 This step was needed for clustering.

 "Cluster" contains one txt files that is all of the clustered sequences, including abundance estimates.

+"Blasting" will contain information gained from blasting the clustered sequences.

 "Figures" will contain any graphs or visual representations of the data.